santiagohermo/dissertation_template/README.md

 \newcommand{\department}{Department of Something}
 ```

-You also need to update the title, curriculum, and so on, in `dissertation.tex`.
+You also need to update your name, the title, curriculum, and so on, in `dissertation.tex`.

 The dissertation includes two chapters in the [`chapter_one`](chapter_one) and [`chapter_two`](chapter_two) folders.
 Change the files in these folders to add your own content.